 General Principles for all categories

-- The combined credit recognized by any one or all of the above methods may not exceed 50% of the total credit required to complete an OCAD U bachelor's degree program (see Residency Requirements).
+- The combined credit recognized by any one or all of the above methods may not exceed 50% of the total credits required to complete a bachelor's degree program at OCAD U (see Residency Requirements).

 - Eligibility for Prior Learning Assessment does not constitute entitlement to credit.

-OCAD University has Articulation Agreements with the following post-secondary institutions and programs:
+OCAD University has Articulation Agreements with the following post-secondary institutions and programs.
+Further details on all of our current Articulation Agreements can be found in the Articulation Agreements (PDF).

 - Fleming College (Visual and Creative Arts Diploma - VCAD)